wayneinvein/LibraryManagementJava/README.md

 The book ID must be unique.
 The book title and author fields cannot be left empty.
 The book status must be either Available or Checked Out.

+Challenges:

+Ensuring proper validation of user inputs to prevent errors and maintain data integrity.

+Handling user input efficiently without causing unexpected crashes.

+Implementing a simple yet effective way to search, update, and delete books.

+Managing the program flow to keep it user-friendly and interactive.